deeppavlov/chatsky/docs/source/user_guides/extended_conditions.rst

 Custom Classifier
 ~~~~~~~~~~~~~~~~~

-In this code snippet, we show how you can implement a classifier.
+In this section, we show the way you can adapt a classifier model to DFF's class system.

 .. code-block:: python